 History of the Endowment

-One of the key events in the history of the University of Cincinnati was Charles McMicken’s 1858 donation of his estate, estimated at $1 million in value (worth over $25 million today), to the City of Cincinnati to establish an educational institution.
-McMicken’s bequest fulfilled his life’s ambition by helping UC establish its liberal arts programs.
-It also established the transformative power of the University’s Endowment and continues to represent a bedrock of the Endowment today, 165 years later.
+One of the key events in the history of the University of Cincinnati was the 1858 donation of a local estate, estimated at $1 million in value (worth over $25 million today), to the City of Cincinnati to establish an educational institution.
+This donation also established the transformative power of the University’s Endowment and continues to represent a bedrock of the Endowment today, 165 years later.

 Prior to joining the state university system of Ohio, the investment of the Endowment’s main pool of assets (created in 1934 and called “Fund A”) was outsourced to third parties.
 In 1976, the Endowment management was brought in-house under an Administrative Investments Committee led by UC Vice President of Finance, Sigmund Ginsburg; Controller, Gordon Penning; and economics professor, Tim Johnson.
 Joining the State University system also prompted UC to form the University of Cincinnati Foundation (the “Foundation” or “UCF”) to cultivate private donations.